 Who knows what about the impacts of large policy interventions?
 Development interventions have traditionally relied on expert knowledge.
 Recent concerns about generalizability, transferability, and replication of experimental findings emphasize the need to shift from simply evaluating interventions to developing new strategies to understand what works where.

 Forecasts of experimental results can provide important insights into the selection of policies, the design of experiments, and the production of knowledge (DellaVigna et al., 2019).
 To policymakers, forecast accuracy can signal whose recommendations should be given more weight.
 To researchers, accurate forecasts can inform which policies should be evaluated.
 In the case of a null result (no significant findings), expert forecasts can highlight why a finding is interesting, potentially mitigating publication bias.
 Finally, forecasts of experimental effects can quantify how much new information a study produces, since many results seem obvious after the fact.

 In this space several basic questions remain unanswered, such as 1) are locals or academic experts more knowledgeable about the causal effects of interventions, and 2) what empirical strategies can be employed to extract the most information about the effects of these interventions prior to launch?

-Researchers partner with teams running several large pre-registered randomized controlled trials (RCTs) in Kenya, including a field experiment on the general equilibrium effects of unconditional cash transfers by CEGA Faculty Director Edward Miguel.
-They will then collect predictions of treatment effects on a range of outcomes from traditional academic experts, locals similar to intervention recipients, and several other groups.
-Finally, researchers will assess ex-post accuracy of predictions among these various groups by comparing elicited predictions to actual experimental treatment effects.
-Results forthcoming.
+Researchers partner with teams running several large pre-registered randomized evaluations (RCTs) in Kenya, including a field experiment on the general equilibrium effects of unconditional cash transfers by CEGA Faculty Director Edward Miguel.
+They then collect predictions of treatment effects on a range of outcomes from traditional academic experts, locals similar to intervention recipients, and several other groups.
+Finally, researchers assess ex-post accuracy of predictions among these various groups by comparing elicited predictions to actual experimental treatment effects.